torkildr/raspberry-display/README.md

 ## Usage

-The application is basically two parts.
+The application consists of two two basic parts:

 `curses-client`, an interactive client, probably best used to test the hardware setup and display capabilites.

-`fifo-client`, this client will listen for API commands on a fifo-queue.
+`fifo-client`, this client will listen for API queued commands on named pipe.
 This queue is what you will interface with from your own application.

 Both of these applications also come in a `mock-` version.
 These will work without the physical hardware, and is perfect for test setups or debugging the API usage.

+Take a look at the [reference Python client](python-client), for typical usage.

 ## API

-The API for the `fifo-client` is, as default, exposed through `/tmp/matrix_display`.
+The API for the `fifo-client` is exposed through the named pipe at `/tmp/matrix_display`.

 All commands are on the format, `command:argument`.
 Some commands do not take an argument, in this case, it will simply be omitted, e.g `command:`.

 Command     | Argument  | Details
 ------------|-----------|---------
-text        | *text to display* | This command changes the text to render.
-It will not change other parameters, like scroll mode. text-time   | *text to display* | This will show the current time, together with a user supplied text time        | *optional format* | Display a dynamic time, using `strftime` formatting. scroll-left  | n/a | Scroll text from right to left scroll-right | n/a | Scroll text from left to right
+text        | *text to display* | Changes the text to render.
+It will not change other parameters, like scroll mode. text-time   | *text to display* | Shows the current time, together with a user supplied text time        | *optional format* | Display a dynamic time, using `strftime` formatting. scroll-left  | n/a | Scroll text from right to left scroll-right | n/a | Scroll text from left to right